LoveFaFa2333/Awesome-Online-HDMap/README.md

-# Awesome-Online-Vector-Map
+# Awesome-Online-HDMap
-Methods of online vector map for autonomous driving.
+Methods of online HDmap for autonomous driving.
 Please note that the year classification is based on the published time on arxiv.
 # Classified by timeline
 ## 2024
 1. **Streammapnet**: Streaming mapping network for vectorized online hd map construction.
 WACV, 2024. [[paper](https://arxiv.org/pdf/2308.12570)] [[code](https://github.com/yuantianyuan01/StreamMapNet)]